 The preparation of the consolidated financial statements requires us to make assumptions, estimates and judgments that affect the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities as of the date of the consolidated financial statements, and the reported amounts of product revenues and expenses during the reporting periods.
 Certain of our more critical accounting policies require the application of significant judgment by management in selecting the appropriate assumptions for calculating financial estimates.
 By their nature, these judgments are subject to an inherent degree of uncertainty.
 On an ongoing basis, we evaluate our judgments, including those related to inventories, recoverability of long-lived assets the fair value of our common stock, and goodwill.
 We use historical experience and other assumptions as the basis for our judgments and making these estimates.
+Because future events and their effects cannot be determined with precision, actual results could differ significantly from these estimates.
 Any changes in those estimates will be reflected in our consolidated financial statements as they occur.
 As an "emerging growth company," we have elected to delay the adoption of new or revised accounting standards until those standards would otherwise apply to private companies.
 As a result, our financial statements may not be comparable to those of other public companies.
 While our significant accounting policies are more fully described in the footnotes to our consolidated financial statements included elsewhere in this Annual Report, we believe that the following accounting policies and estimates are most critical to a full understanding and evaluation of our reported financial results.
 The critical accounting policies addressed below reflect our most significant judgments and estimates used in the preparation of our consolidated financial statements.